ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 	Please note that the new syntax is available both in {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToElement} and {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure} helpers.
 </info-box>

-### New downcast converters for the {@link features/table tables} feature
+### New downcast converters for the {@link features/table table feature}

 The conversion brought by the {@link module:table/tableediting~TableEditing} plugin has been refined in this version and now relies heavily on the {@link module:engine/conversion/downcasthelpers~DowncastHelpers#elementToStructure} downcast conversion helper.

-If your integration extends or overwrites that conversion (`table`, `tableRow`, `tableCell` model elements and/or their attributes), you might need to undertake some actions to align your custom features to the latest editor API.
+If your integration extends or overwrites that conversion (the `table`, `tableRow`, `tableCell` model elements and/or their attributes), you might need to undertake some actions to align your custom features with the latest editor API.
 Please note that the extent of necessary changes may vary depending on how advanced your customizations are.

-### Responsibility shift in low–level downcast converters
+### Responsibility shift in the low–level downcast converters

-{@link module:engine/conversion/downcastdispatcher~DowncastDispatcher} will now fire events for model items whether they were {@link module:engine/conversion/modelconsumable~ModelConsumable#consume consumed} or not.
-This means that low–level (event–driven) downcast converters listening to these events must first {@link module:engine/conversion/viewconsumable~ViewConsumable#test test} whether the item has already been consumed to prevent double conversion and errors:
+{@link module:engine/conversion/downcastdispatcher~DowncastDispatcher} will now fire events for model items no matter if they were {@link module:engine/conversion/modelconsumable~ModelConsumable#consume consumed} or not.
+This means that the low–level (event–driven) downcast converters listening to these events must first {@link module:engine/conversion/viewconsumable~ViewConsumable#test test} whether the item has already been consumed to prevent double conversion and errors:

 ```js
 editor.conversion.for( 'downcast' ).add( dispatcher => {